anyepeter/rails-budget/README.md

   - Yes, it is okay.

-- **Can I contribute to this repository?**

-  - Yes.
-Just contact me at `emmanuellangufor@gmail.com` and I will gladly add you as a contributor to the repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](./https://github.com/anyepeter/rails-budget/blob/develop/LICENSE) licensed.